coderdojobelfast/java/cheatsheets.md

 ```

 Here's what it actually looks like in Java.
-First we'll create a map:
+First we'll create a map.
+Let's say we already
+have a class called `TVShow` (see more on classes [here](#classes)):

 ```java
 Map<String, TVShow> faves = new HashMap<>();
 ```
+The `Map<String, TVShow>` bit means that the map is going to store `TVShows` and the labels in it are `String`s.
-(Like most things in Java, maps come in different flavours.
-HashMap is one flavour.)
+Like many things in Java, maps come in different flavours.
+HashMap is one flavour.

 Now we add the shows.
-The command that does this is called `put`.
-Say we already
+The command that does this is called `put`:
-have a class called `TVShow` (see more on classes [here](#classes)):

 ```java
 faves.put("tom", new TVShow("Dr. Who"));